andresriofriolara/ResearchTalks/decks/StakeholderEngagement/slides.md

 ---
 <!-- .slide: class="slide-heading" -->
+## Research Question

-## Can the counteractive lobbying framework of Austen–Smith & Wright be replicated through the RPAA setting using the Canadian federal lobbying registry?
+### Can the counteractive lobbying framework of Austen–Smith &amp; Wright be replicated through the RPAA setting using the Canadian federal lobbying registry?

 <div class="vsteps-wrap">
   <ul class="vsteps">